Russian ironclad Petr Veliky: Construction and Career

-Petr Veliky was considered obsolete by the late 1890s and a number of proposals were made to reconstruct her.
+and various proposals envisaged her "modernisation and re-armament".

 The most elaborate scheme would have involved raising the turrets 7 ft 6 in and building a new armored casemate between the turrets and deck with six 6 in guns.
 The existing 14 and 12-inch wrought iron armor plates would be replaced by Krupp steel plates 8 in and 7 in thick respectively.
 Despite saving 1000 LT by substituting the lighter steel armor for the wrought iron, the ship would have gained 674 LT in displacement and her draft would have increased by about 12 inches.
 This plan was approved, albeit with a very low priority, and her turrets were removed in October 1898, but nothing more was done.
 On 11 June 1903 Admiral F. K. Avelan, Minister of the Navy, ordered that she be converted into a gunnery-training ship.

 A new design was approved on 2 February 1904, although the Baltic Works in Saint Petersburg had already begun cutting the ship down to the berth deck.
 The side armor was removed and an entirely new superstructure built.
 The boilers were replaced by twelve fire-tube boilers, ten refurbished ones from the Imperial yacht and two new ones.
 The new boilers only supplied enough steam to give the engines 5500 ihp, although a second funnel had to be added to accommodate their exhaust.
 Two masts were added with fighting tops.
 Only the ship's conning tower was now protected, with 4 in of armor plate.
 The armament was almost entirely replaced with four 50-caliber 8-inch guns mounted in barbettes on the upper deck, sponsoned out over the sides of the ship, and six 45-caliber 6-inch guns were fitted in unarmored casemates on each side of the ship.
 The ship's anti-torpedo boat armament now consisted of twelve 75 mm, four 57 mm, eight 47-millimeter and two 37-millimeter guns.

 The outbreak of the Russo-Japanese War of 1904-1905, almost as soon as her re-design was approved, meant that work on her slowed to a crawl, and did not resume until early 1907.
 The ship was completed the following year.
-As a result of the reconstruction Petr Veliky was now 321 ft 10 in long overall, with a beam of 62 ft 4 in and a maximum draft of 26 ft 7 in.
+As a result of the reconstruction, Petr Veliky was now 321 ft 10 in long overall, with a beam of 62 ft 4 in and a maximum draft of 26 ft 7 in.
 Her displacement was now 9790 LT, almost 400 LT lighter than her modified displacement of 10,105 long tons.
 Her maximum speed was now 12.9 kn, and she carried 714 LT of coal.
 This gave a range of 1500 nmi.